TaintedPhoenix/myflex-automation/README.md

 }
 ```

 Finally, `default` is used to specify blocks to search for on any day regardless of cycle or date.
 It can be either a single block or a list of blocks.
-You do not have to define it if you dont want to, as long as either `cycle` or `schedule` is defined.
+You do not have to define it if you don't want to, as long as either `cycle` or `schedule` is defined.
 In the below example, the blocks "Barneschi" and "Weissman" will be searched for every day (after every block in `schedule` and `cycle` has not been found).

 ```json5
 "default" : [